Gray fox: Reproduction

 The gray fox is assumed to be monogamous, like other foxes.
 The breeding season of the gray fox varies geographically; in Michigan, the gray fox mates in early March, in Alabama, breeding peaks occur in February.
 The gestation period lasts approximately 53 days.
 Litter size ranges from 1–7, with a mean of 3.8 young per female.

 The sexual maturity of females is around 10 months of age.
 Kits begin to hunt with their parents at the age of 3 months.
 By the time that they are 4 months old, the kits will have developed their permanent dentition and can now easily forage on their own.
 The family group remains together until the autumn, when the young males reach sexual maturity, then they disperse.
-In a study of 9 juvenile gray foxes, only the males dispersed up to 84 km.
+In a study of 9 juvenile gray foxes, only the males dispersed, moving up to 84 km.
 The juvenile females stayed within proximity of the den within 3 km and always returned.
-On the other hand, adult gray foxes showed no signs of dispersion for either gender.
-The gray fox will typically live between six to ten years.
+Adult gray foxes showed no signs of dispersion for either sex.
+The gray fox will typically live between six and ten years.

-The annual reproductive cycle of males has been described through epididymal smears and become fertile earlier and remain fertile longer than the fertility of females.
+The annual reproductive cycle of males has been described through epididymal smears.
+They become fertile earlier and remain fertile longer than females.

 Logs, trees, rocks, burrows, or abandoned dwellings serve as suitable den sites.
 Dens are used at any time during the year but mostly during whelping season.
 Dens are built in brushy or wooded regions and are better concealed than the dens of the red fox.

 Diet

 The gray fox is an omnivorous, solitary hunter.
 It frequently preys on the eastern cottontail (Sylvilagus floridanus) in the eastern U.S., though it will readily catch voles, shrews, and birds.
-In California, the gray fox primarily eats rodents (such as deer mice, woodrats, and cotton rats), followed by lagomorphs, e.g. jackrabbit, brush rabbit, etc. When available, gray foxes may also feed on carrion.
+In California, the gray fox primarily eats rodents (such as deer mice, woodrats, and cotton rats), followed by lagomorphs, e.g. jackrabbit, brush rabbit, etc. When it is available, gray foxes may also feed on carrion.
 In some parts of the Western United States (such as in the Zion National Park in Utah), the gray fox is primarily insectivorous and herbivorous.
-Fruit is an important component of the diet of the gray fox and they seek whatever fruits are readily available, generally eating more vegetable matter than does the red fox (Vulpes vulpes).
+Fruit is an important component of the diet of the gray fox, and they seek whatever fruits are readily available, generally eating more vegetable matter than does the red fox (Vulpes vulpes).
 Generally, there is an increase in fruits and invertebrates (such as grasshoppers, beetles, butterflies, and moths) within the gray fox's diet in the transition from winter to spring.
 As nuts, grains, and fruits become more numerous, they are cached by foxes.
 Typically, they attempt to cover the area with their scent either through their scent glands or urine.
 This marking serves the dual purpose of allowing them to find the food again later and preventing other animals from taking it.